-There is a Makecode extension available which makes it trivial to control the motors or set the LED to any colour or flashing and colour.
+There is a Makecode extension available which makes it trivial to control the motors or set the status FireLed to any colour with or without flashing.
 The 4 GVS pins are general purpose so use other Makecode libraries to drive what you connect to these pins.

 In Makecode editor go to Advanced and Extensions, then search for DriveBit